JerloPH/HomeCinema/README.md

 ## Disclaimer:

-> No ACTUAL media files are distributed with this software.\
+> No ACTUAL media files are distributed with this software. <br>
-> This is ONLY a cataloguing system for your OWNED files.\
+> This is ONLY a cataloguing system for your OWNED files.<br>
-> The end-user is responsible for any misuse of this software.\
+> The end-user is responsible for any misuse of this software.
 >
 > No copyright infringement intended.